Embark Center's approach is pretty simple.

 The classes and activities at Embark typically meet once a week for an hour, average between three and eight attendees, and cover a whole range of interests - everything from traditional subjects like algebra and writing to interest-specific subjects like learning Japanese or computer programming.
 Andrea and Catina lead some of the classes, but the learning opportunities at Embark Center may also be provided by community volunteers who wish to share their time and talent with interested young people.
 This allows us to provide a huge diversity of offerings based on our members’ interests.

-Embark Center sets aside Thursdays for trips and special workshops, which are often proposed and planned by members.
+Embark Center members work together to plan trips and special workshops based on their interests.
 These can include anything from a nature hike to a day in Washington DC visiting the many historical sites and museums or an experience with a local potter learning to throw a pot on a wheel.

 Since Embark Center is a small community, there are many leadership opportunities.
 Our members organize trips, lead our weekly all-group meeting, take on roles in the community, like first-aid and safety manager, and even lead classes or offer one-on-one music lessons to other members.